ExpenseTracer/expensetracker/README.md

 About the project
 This app allows the users to track the expenses.
 This makes it easy to prioritize your spending and plan ahead.
 For people new to budgeting overall, it’s a good first step in learning how and where you spend money.
 Users are only supposed to spend the amount allocated to each envelope, and if they go beyond their budget the envelope will show red to indicate that they overspent.
 Amount spent by a group of people at home or at some trip.
 Person can have a clear status of the money he owe to someone and how much others owe him.
-Stake holders
+Stake holders:
-Customers
-Employees
-Sponsors

-Modules
+->Customers.
+->Employees.
+->Sponsors.

+Modules:
 (read/Operaons/Report)
 ●Keep a close track of credit card dues - no more surprises at the end of the billing cycle!
 ●SPLIT expenses with friends - The simplest bill split experience!
-●Find ATMs with Cash near you in real-me
-●Check BANK BALANCES
 ●Take control of your MONEY and SAVE more - Answer the key quesons of 'What', 'How Much' & 'Where' of your spends ●All expenses at a GLANCE - Banks Accounts, Credit Cards, Digital Wallets, Sodexo etc.
-●EXPORT your data and generate expense reports (in PDF & CSV format)
+●EXPORT your data and generate expense reports (in PDF & CSV format) .

 Epics-